 Then, when I was 9 years old, my family moved to a brand-new house with the bonus features of no “little rooms” and super-groovy shag carpeting.

 On the day of the big move, my mom helped my sister and me set up our new bedroom.
-As we were arranging the beds and unpacking the boxes, Mom pulled out those pictures of the clown-faced children.
+And as we were arranging the beds and unpacking the boxes, Mom pulled out those pictures of the clown-faced children.

 “NOOOOOOO!” my sister and I said in unison.